McNeill, Mississippi

 McNeill, Mississippi is an unincorporated community in Pearl River County, Mississippi, United States.
 The zip code is: 39457.

+McNeill is located on the Norfolk Southern Railway and was named by William Graham for a family who moved to the area from North Carolina to operate a turpentine business.

+In 1906, McNeill had an estimated population of 250.

+Mississippi State University operates the McNeill Research Unit in McNeill.
+The unit conducts experiments on muscadine growth and Formosan termites in addition to silvopasture research.

 Donna Pope of McNeill was crowned Miss Mississippi in 1980, and was second runner-up at the Miss America Pageant.